fisher60/TWT-Code-Jam/README.md

 > cd .\cloned\repo
 > virtualenv venv -p C:\Python\Python3.8\python.exe
 ```
-Activate the virtual env and run the code
+Put all your files in the virtual env and then Activate the virtual env and run the code
 ```
+$ pip install -r requirements.txt
 > .\venv\Scripts\activate
 > $env:FLASK_APP = "server.py"
 > flask run